ralphjsmit/laravel-seo/README.md

     /**
      * Use this setting to specify the path to the favicon for your website.
 The url to it will be generated using the `secure_url()` function,
-     * so make sure to make the favicon accessibly from the `public` folder.
+     * so make sure to make the favicon accessible from the `public` folder.
      *
      * You can use the following filetypes: ico, png, gif, jpeg, svg.
      */